 TIDBITS FROM THE TAX CORNER:

 New standard mileage rates.
-The Internal Revenue Service recently announced an increase in the optional standard mileage rates for the 2013.
-The rate has been increased to 56.5 cents a mile for all business miles driven.
-This is an increase of 1 cent from the 55.5 cent rate in effect for 2012.
+The Internal Revenue Service recently announced an increase in the optional standard mileage rates for the 2014.
+The rate has been decreased to 56.0 from 56.5 cents a mile for all business miles driven.

-Tracking business miles.
-Rumor has it that the IRS is cracking down in this area.
+Tracking business miles: The IRS is cracking down in this area.
 It is absolutely critical that a mileage log be maintained to track your business miles.
 We’ve encountered quite a few taxpayers who fail to keep adequate records, providing instead an “estimate” of business mileage for the year.
 The IRS requires the following information in order to substantiate a deduction for the standard mileage rate: date of trip, destination, business purpose, mileage for each business trip and total miles for the year (business and non-business).
 Failure to keep such records will result in no deduction on your return.
 Upon IRS audit, you would owe penalties/interest on the additional tax owed because of disallowance of such deduction.
 We will send you a free mileage log upon request-just let us know.

 Increase in penalties for failing to file 1099’s.
 The Small Business Jobs Act increased the penalties for failing to file 1099’s and other information returns and to provide copies to payees.
 The penalty per return is $100, increased from $50.
-Basically, you must file Form 1099 if you make a payment of $600 or more to an individual in the course of your trade or business.
+Basically, you must file Form 1099 if you make a payment of $600 or more to anyone who is not a corporation in the course of your trade or business.
 Contact us if you have any questions regarding your specific situation.

 Late filing penalty for S Corporation tax returns- For returns on which no tax is due, the penalty is $195 for each month or part of a month (up to 12 months) the return is late or does not include the required information, multiplied by the total number of persons who were shareholders in the corporation during any part of the corporation's tax year for which the return is due.
 If tax is due, the penalty is the amount stated above plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.